nerdCopter/EmuFlight_nerdRepo/README.md

 # This is Unsanctioned, Unofficial and Unsupported.

-* You should probably wait for the official release of 0.3.0.
-* This is custom branch of back-ported bug-fixes and optimizations from [EmuFlight code-base](https://github.com/emuflight/EmuFlight).
+* This is custom branch of back-ported bug-fixes and optimizations from [EmuFlight code-base](https://github.com/emuflight/EmuFlight) 0.2.X versions.
 * It might always report 0.2.22 for compatibility and will not be adding additional *features*.
-* Back-porting bug-fixes or optimizations will be as needed; However, this branch will soon stabilize and cease modification as efforts toward official EmuFlight 0.3.0 continues.
 * Use at your own risk.
 * ***Do NOT report issues to Official EmuFlight.***